 FREQUENTLY ASKED QUESTIONS

-We invite you to arrive from 5pm on Friday.
+We invite you to arrive from 2-4pm on Saturday 27th.
 Someone will be there to greet you and we will have some helping hands available for those who need help setting up their camp.
-The weekend will start with an orientation talk at 6pm and then dinner will be served at 6.30pm.
+The weekend will start with an orientation talk and dinner will be served at 6.30pm.

 Do I need to bring extra food?